keenan-cooper/keenan-cooper/README.md

 - 🌱 I’m currently learning **Tableau, SQL, Python**

-- 👨‍💻 All of my projects are available at **the bottom of the page in my pinned repos**
+- 👨‍💻 All of my projects are available **below in the "Pinned" repo section**

 - 💬 Ask me about **living in Japan!**